Should spring bulbs be soaked before planting? A complete guide to the types you should (and shouldn't) be soaking

 Spring bulbs generally dislike wet conditions, especially if your soil doesn't drain well.
 Waterlogging the bulbs can lead to rot, foiling your spring displays.

-However, you'll also want to avoid dry conditions – finding the right balance is key.
+However, you'll also want to avoid dry conditions – finding the right balance is key if you want spring bulbs that come back every year.
 'Damp soil is absolutely fine, as long as you have good drainage so that it doesn't stay permanently damp,' says Morris from Hopes Grove Nurseries.
 'However, you should avoid very wet soil because this can lead to issues with root rot and fungal diseases which may impact plant growth.'

 Which spring bulbs need to be soaked before planting?